Murdalay/bem-core/common.docs/reference/reference.en.md

 ##### apply

-The construction `apply` serves for explicit call of the selection and execution procedures for a template with a predicate that evaluates to true in the given context. 'apply' allows one to call templates in the modified context.
+The construction `apply` serves for an explicit call of the selection and execution procedures for a template with a predicate that evaluates to true in the given context. `apply` allows us to call templates in the modified context.

 The syntax: